uid-11222/fast-new-tab/README.md

 [![NPM](https://nodei.co/npm/fast-new-tab.png)](https://nodei.co/npm/fast-new-tab/)

-**fast-new-tab** is a simplest Chrome extension: fast new tab page without deep scripts and requests.
+**fast-new-tab** is a simple Chrome extension: fast new tab page without deep scripts and requests, and with all internal Chrome links.

 ## Usage ##
 ```bash